Saturday, November 4, 2017

 The historian regrets that the era of the mill is well below the horizon for useful oral history.
 However, memories survive in unexpected places.
 In 1971 not-yet-famous author Ivan Doig wrote a piece for The Seattle Daily Times* based on the reflections of his neighbor, Bill Lozott,.
 Born in 1907, Lozott still lived on the street where he grew up on the hill behind University Village in an area called Exposition Heights, no doubt for the AYP Expo that took place on the grounds of the University in 1909.
 Lozott remembered the old neighborhood well.
 Some snippets from Doig's article:

-"Around the mill and its wharf sprouted the village of Yesler, a going little community now vanished almost with a trace except in the memories of Bill Lozott and a few others."
+"Around the mill and its wharf sprouted the village of Yesler, a going little community now vanished almost without a trace except in the memories of Bill Lozott and a few others."

 "Another attraction: immense mounds of cedar sawdust which, come summer, would ignite in spontaneous combustion."